PingOne Advanced Identity Cloud

 A JWT-secured authorization response (JARM) returns authorization response parameters in a signed, optionally encrypted, JWT.

-Configure the algorithms to secure the JWT in the Identity Cloud admin UI under Applications > Client ID > Sign On > General Settings > Show advanced settings > Signing and Encryption.
+Configure the algorithms to secure the JWT in the Advanced Identity Cloud admin UI under Applications > Client ID > Sign On > General Settings > Show advanced settings > Signing and Encryption.

 In addition to claims specific to the response type, such as code or access_token, the JWT contains these mandatory claims: